hudson-and-thames/arbitragelab/docs/source/cointegration_approach/sparse_mr_portfolio.rst

 The Box-Tiao canonical decomposition relies on estimates of both the covariance matrix :math:`\Gamma_0` and the VAR(1) coefficient matrix :math:`A` of the asset prices.
 Using an :math:`\ell_1`-penalty, as shown in d'Aspremont (2011), is able to simultaneously obtain numerically stable estimates and isolate key idiosyncratic dependencies in the asset prices.
-The penalized estimates of :math:`\Gamma_0` and :math:`A` provides different perspective on the conditional dependencies and their graphical representations help cluster the assets into several smaller groups.
+The penalized estimates of :math:`\Gamma_0` and :math:`A` provides a different perspective on the conditional dependencies and their graphical representations help cluster the assets into several smaller groups.
 Therefore, both covariance selection and structured VAR(1) estimation can be regarded as a preprocessing step for the sparse canonical decomposition techniques, i.e. the greedy search and the SDP approach.